i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 `````
-The tag is generated in the New Session payload KDF.
+The tag is generated in the Tags KDF, as initialized
+in the TagSet KDF below.
 This correlates the reply to the session.